Who am I?

 Why does this blog exist?

-Because I’m a a.k.a. larval-stage researcher, and so my writing mostly consists of (1) academic papers, (2) conference presentations, (3) feedback to students, and (4) emails about numbers one through three.
-This blog is an attempt to make space for me to write things that aren’t one through four.
-Before the PhD consumed my life, I used to write rants, how-to guides, and short speculative fiction.
+Because I’m a larval-stage academic, and so my work mostly consists of (1) academic papers, (2) conference presentations, (3) feedback to students, and (4) emails about numbers one through three.
+This blog is an attempt to make space for me to create things that aren’t one through four.
+Before the PhD and subsequent career in academia consumed my life, I used to write rants, how-to guides, and short speculative fiction.
 There’s also a novel bubbling away in the background that will probably get turned into a T-RPG setting before it gets turned into anything substantial.

 Why Comrade Crunch?